-- Reward Points Cards – These are credit cards that offer reward points to the card holder for every purchase.
+- Reward Points Cards – These are credit cards that offer reward points to the cardholder for every purchase.
 The more you spend, the more reward points you earn.
 These points can be redeemed in lieu of freebies, gift vouchers and coupons.

 - Cash-back Cards: When you use this type of credit card for purchases, a specific percentage of your expenditures are credited back to your account.
 These cash back rewards may be credited back to your card account after every purchase or cumulative cash back rewards adjusted against your card account periodically.

 Q5.
-What is Co-Branded Credit Card?
+What is a Co-Branded Credit Card?

 Any credit card that features a merchant’s logo/name as a co-promoter of the specific credit card along with the card issuer is termed as a co-branded credit card.
 Leading merchants in India who sponsor co-branded credit cards include airlines, online shopping websites and others.

 Q6.
 How do the new EMV chip and PIN system for credit cards work?

 EMV – which is short for Europay, MasterCard and Visa — is a global standard for cards equipped with the chip and PIN technology.
 The chip card and PIN code need to be used together to authenticate chip-card transactions.
 Unlike magnetic-stripe cards, every time an EMV card is used for payment, the card chip creates a unique transaction code that cannot be used for another transaction.
 EMV technology provides an additional level of security in point of sales (POS) transactions to prevent credit card frauds.

 The CVV Number (Card Verification Value) it is a 3 digit number mentioned on the back side of your credit card on the right side of the signature panel.
 Also known as the CVV2, this 3 digit number is an essential part of the verification process especially in case of online transactions.
 The CVV number should not be disclosed to anyone.